mpusz/wg21-papers/src/3045R5_quantities_and_units_library.md

     - _d_<sub>1/2</sub> - _half-value thickness_,
     - _Φ_<sub>e,λ</sub> - _spectral radiant flux_.

     This is why the library chose to use type name identifiers in such cases.
+As of today, it could be implementation-defined of how a specific implementation orders the identifiers on a type list.
+    If [@P2830R7] gets standardized, then it will be possible for every implementation to guarantee the same ordering of types.

 2. **Aggregation**